-- 1. provide care to patients of all ages and cultures, - 2. advocate for patients, - 3. serve in a designated National Incident Management System (NIMS) command or staff position during incident operations, - 4. communicate effectively on an interprofessional team and with peers, - 5. analyze data and assess findings to formulate an appropriate plan of action, - 6. mitigate the hazard level of an incident scene, - 7. assess the need for and implement public fire, injury, and illness prevention strategies, - 8. evaluate emergency services related research, - 9. exhibit caring, culturally competent behaviors in the delivery of services, - 10. value life-long professional development, - 11. participate in management and/or research processes in an emergency services organization, and - 12. formulate a political action plan based on an emergency services issue.
+- 1. Provide care to patients of all ages and ethnicities, - 2.
+Advocate for patients, - 3.
+Serve in a designated National Incident Management System (NIMS) command or staff position during incident operations, - 4.
+Communicate effectively on an interprofessional team and with peers, - 5.
+Analyze data and assess findings to formulate an appropriate plan of action, - 6.
+Mitigate the hazard level of an incident scene, - 7.
+Assess the need for and propose appropriate public fire, injury, and illness prevention strategies, - 8.
+Evaluate emergency services related research, - 9.
+Exhibit caring, culturally competent behaviors in the delivery of services, - 10.
+Value life-long professional development, and - 11.
+Participate in research processes in an emergency services organization.